proofzero/rollupid/www/content/en/blog/01-hello-world/index.md

 <!--<img src="/images/content_is_everything.png" width="{{ .Width }}" height="{{ .Height }}">-->

 To truly decentralize an application, you also need to decentralize the APIs.
-A blockchain can't run on the client so a centralized _(http gateway is required)_ but, a **peer-to-peer content delivery network** like [IPFS](ipns://ipfs.io/) is not.
+A blockchain generally can't run on the client, which means a centralized _(http gateway is required)_; but a **peer-to-peer content delivery network** like [IPFS](ipns://ipfs.io/) can.

 With IPFS, backed by Filecoin, all content is available through a decentralized network encoded as immutable **content addresses**.
 These addresses can pack anything from JSON documents to SQLite databases, WASM, and more -- you pick!
 By using content addresses, you are also breaking problems down to a size that a client can handle at the edge where you can now pick and choose from an ecosystem of **open source tools, libraries and abstractions.**.